Mortgage calculator

 Should I take the maximum I can borrow?

-It’s wise to only borrow an amount you’re certain you’ll be able to pay back, as failing to meet your mortgage payments could result in hefty penalties or even having your home repossessed.
+It’s wise to only borrow an amount you’re certain you’ll be able to pay back.
+Failing to meet your mortgage payments could result in hefty penalties or even having your home repossessed.

 When deciding how much to borrow, it also makes sense to consider how your circumstances might change in the future.
-For example, starting a family, redundancy, a career break or one less income could affect your ability to cover your mortgage repayments.
+For example, your ability to cover mortgage repayments could be affected by:

 Do mortgage calculators require a credit check?